sabir-aspose/words-docs-com/en/python_via_dotnet/developer-guide/aspose-words-mcp-server/index.md

 For signatures and details, see the server source and tests in the repository (`mcp_server.py`, `tests/features/*`).

-### Integration
+## Integration Capabilities

+Aspose.Words MCP Server supports the following integration options:

-- Claude Desktop MCP: add this server with `streamable-http` or `sse` transport and the URL printed by the server at startup.
+- **Claude Desktop MCP**: add this server with `streamable-http` or `sse` transport and the URL printed by the server at startup.
-- Any MCP (JSON) clients — configure the matching transport and path.
+- **Any MCP (JSON) clients**: configure the matching transport and path.

-### Licensing Notes

-This package is MIT‑licensed, but it depends on Aspose.Words for Python via .NET, which is a proprietary product.
-You must obtain a valid Aspose.Words license to use it beyond evaluation limitations.
-See [Aspose.Words for Python via .NET](/words/python-net/) and [purchase options](https://purchase.aspose.com/buy/words/python).